alexianicaa/Event-Management-Ticketing-System/README.md

 - Monolith contains internal modules: User, Event, Ticketing, Payment, Analytics
 - All modules share the same database
 - Frontend communicates only with the monolith

-> *Diagrams can be created in StarUML or Mermaid and inserted here as images.*

 ---

 ### 1.5 Pros and Cons